-In the month of Kartika, which falls in October-November, one can attend the Chhath Puja in India.
-This holiday is especially revered in the northern regions of India and the south of Nepal.
-It is dedicated to the sun god Surya and his wife Ushas, the goddess of the dawn.
+In the month of Kartika, which falls in October-November, you can attend Chhath Puja in India.
+This holiday is especially revered in the northern regions of India and in the south of Nepal.
+It is dedicated to the sun god Surya and his wife Ushas, the goddess of dawn.

 History

-Chhath Puja, or Surya Sashthi, is an ancient festival dating back to Vedic times.
-It is mentioned in the Mahabharata that the rites dedicated to Surya are performed on the fourth day after the Diwali holiday in honor of the goddess Lakshmi in the states of Uttar Pradesh, Bihar, and Jharkhand.
-During the festival, Hindus fast for four days, abstaining from food and water, and bathe in rivers to meet the dawn, standing waist-deep in water.
+Chhath Puja, also known as Surya Sashthi, is an ancient festival dating back to Vedic times.
+The Mahabharata mentions that rites dedicated to Surya are performed on the fourth day after Diwali in honor of the goddess Lakshmi, especially in Uttar Pradesh, Bihar, and Jharkhand.
+During the festival, Hindus fast for four days, abstain from food and water, and bathe in rivers to greet the dawn, standing waist-deep in water.

 Interesting Facts

-- Fasting during Chhath Puja is the strictest: for at least 36, and more often 54-60 hours, participants do not even drink water.
+- Fasting during Chhath Puja is extremely strict: for at least 36, and often 54–60 hours, participants do not even drink water.

 - Chhath is a holiday for everyone.
-Shudras take part in it on an equal basis with everyone else.
-Many Muslims also take part and offer prayers alongside Hindus.
-Prasad can be eaten by everyone.
+Shudras take part on an equal basis with everyone else, and many Muslims also join and offer prayers alongside Hindus.
+Prasad can be eaten by all.

-- Respect for every person and the fruits of their labor is the main message of the holiday.
+- Respect for every person and the fruits of their labor is the central message of the holiday.

 - Cleanliness is of utmost importance, and ablution is essential.